 This Barbecue Bacon Cheeseburgers recipe is inspired by my favorite dinner at several different restaurants.
-I crave big, juicy burgers, and barbecue bacon burgers are my dinner of choice many times we eat out.
+I crave big, juicy burgers, and they are often my dinner of choice when we eat out.
 The homemade version didn’t disappoint!

 What is the best beef for burgers?

-We like to choose about an 85% lean ground chuck.
+Choose about an 80-85% lean ground chuck.
 You can use a leaner cut of ground beef, but the burgers might be drier.
 Ground chuck gives great flavor.
-You can also use ground sirloin!
+You can also use ground sirloin.

 What is the best way to season a burger?

-In a large bowl, gently mix ground beef with seasonings and Worchestire sauce.
+In a large mixing bowl, gently mix ground beef with the spices and Worchestire sauce.
 Be careful not to overmix.
 Overmixing can cause the burger to be tough instead of tender.

-Form 4 large patties with the ground beef.
-We like BIG burgers.
-If you’d like smaller ones or are making sliders, just form more patties!
+Form 4-6 large patties with the ground beef.
+Or shape balls instead if you want to “smash” them down on the griddle like a Smashburger.
+If you’d like smaller burgers or are making sliders, just form more patties.

-Preheat the grill to at least 400º Fahrenheit.
+Preheat the grill or griddle to at least 400º Fahrenheit.
 Once grill has preheated cook burgers 4-5 minutes per side, or until the burgers reach 160º Fahrenheit.